wahlemedia/tailwindcss-plugin-multiple-lines/README.md

 ## Tailwindcss Plugin: Multiple Line
-This plugin creates the css `line-clamp` property that truncates text at a specific number of lines.
+This plugin adds helpers for the css `line-clamp` property that truncates text at a specific number of lines within TailwindCSS.

 The plugin was inspired by the [CSS-Ticks](https://css-tricks.com/almanac/properties/l/line-clamp/) Article.